-The narcissist uses the smear campaign so that they can keep their toxic behaviours hidden from society, so we look like we’re jealous and either wanting the narcissist back, or wanting to seek revenge on the narcissist, they use the smear campaign to make us look like we’re crazy or obsessed with them, they will either play the hero that tried so hard to help us, and we are often left looking and acting depressed a shell of our former selves, or they’ll be playing the victim of how we’ll no longer allow them to see their children or that we abused them, they’ll exploit others by using their empathy against them.
-They’ll be telling all those who’ll listen, everything that they did to us, only they’ll be making out to others that we did to them.
-So they shift the blame and walk free, from any responsibility.
+The narcissist uses the smear campaign so that they can keep their toxic behaviours hidden from society, so we look like we’re jealous and either want the narcissist back or want to seek revenge on the narcissist.
+They use the smear campaign to make us look like we’re crazy or obsessed with them.
+They will either play the hero that tried so hard to help us.
+We are often left looking and acting depressed, a shell of our former selves, or they’ll be playing the victim of how we’ll no longer allow them to see their children or that we abused them.
+They’ll exploit others by using their empathy against them.
+They’ll be telling all those who’ll listen to everything that they did to us, only they’ll be making out to others that we did to them.
+So they shift the blame and walk free from any responsibility.

 They trick you into reacting.

-They will trick you into reacting, so you are fully aware your not perfect. ( no one is.) with good intentions, we are imperfectly, perfect.
-They will threaten to tell others as they know you are not happy with your own behaviour as it’s not like you.
-They know you feel worse about yourself; they wear you down, slowly over time, so you no longer feel good enough.
+They will trick you into reacting, as you are fully aware you are not perfect. ( no one is.) with good intentions, there’s no wrong way or right way to live your life; we are imperfectly perfect.
+They will threaten to tell others, as they know you are not happy with your own behaviour as it’s not like you.
+They know you feel worse about yourself; they wear you down slowly over time, so you no longer feel good enough.
 You lose your integrity and stay trapped in the cycle of abuse.

-After provoking a reaction from you, where you’d like to communicate with them, some will go into the silent treatment, either the one where they stick around, ( the present silent treatment.) or where they disappear, they want you to beg and plead for forgiveness, Silent Treatment is psychological torture, and causes great pain to the brain, you’re left looking to yourself as to what you did wrong, how you can make it up to them, and when you do, they’ll bring back the intermittent niceness as a reinforcement to your mind, that you were wrong.
-They were right, leaving them to believe their realities, and you questioning yours.
+After provoking a reaction from you, where you’d like to communicate with them, some will go into the silent treatment, either the one where they stick around ( the present silent treatment.) or where they disappear.
+They want you to beg and plead for forgiveness.
+Silent Treatment is psychological torture and causes great pain to the brain.
+You’re left looking to yourself as to what you did wrong and how you can make it up to them, and when you do, they’ll bring back the intermittent niceness as a reinforcement to your mind that you were wrong.
+They were right, leaving them to believe their realities and you questioning yours.

-Even the best of people have their own limits, those who are good, kind, generous, loyal, loving people have their limitations, we are human after all.
-When people chip away at you, push all your buttons, use all your insecurities and weaknesses against you, send you into a state of fear, anxiety and depression, most people react, to try and release all the stress, heartache, pain and emotional build-up, only this then ends up with us feeling worse, as we are left feeling like we are to blame, guilty, and more lost from who we indeed are.
+Even the best of people have their limits; those who are good, kind, generous, loyal, and loving people have their limitations; we are human, after all.
+When people chip away at you, push all your buttons, use all your insecurities and weaknesses against you, or send you into a state of fear, anxiety and depression, most people react to try and release all the stress, heartache, pain, and emotional build-up, only this then ends up with us feeling worse, as we are left feeling like we are to blame, guilty, and more lost from who we indeed are.

 Learning not to let the narcissist impact your life, learning to ignore them, means you take back control of your life, and they become powerless against you.

-As we go through recovery each step is a learning curve, each battle won within ourselves to overcome, anxiety, CPTSD, fear, guilt, anger, resentment, trauma bonding and those negative self-doubts they’ve drilled into our mindsets.
-Is one step closer to leaving your past behind where it belongs in the past, so you can make progress in your present and create a brighter future, no longer be infected by the narcissist, learning to live in the present day, and moving into a much happier future.
+As we go through recovery, each step is a learning curve.
+Each battle won within ourselves to overcome anxiety, CPTSD, fear, guilt, anger, resentment, trauma bonding and those negative self-doubts they’ve drilled into our mindsets.
+It is one step closer to leaving your past behind where it belongs in the past, so you can make progress in your present and create a brighter future, no longer be infected by the narcissist, learning to live in the present day, and move into a much happier future.

 Things to remember when recovering from narcissist abuse.

-- So your no longer dependent on living to how others think you should be, how you think others think you should be remembered, It’s not important to what anyone else thinks of, only you define you, with good intentions, there is no wrong way and no right way only your way.
+- So you are no longer dependent on living to how others think you should be, how you think others think you should be remembered; it’s not important to what anyone else thinks of, only you define yourself, with good intentions, there is no wrong way and no right way only your way.

 - Standards, keeping your own standards high, yet keep your expectations low when we expect those toxic people to understand on a gallon level.
-Yet, they don’t understand things like others feelings, morals, compassion, two-way conversation, compromise when we think they do.
-We are the ones going to spend our while lives frustrated.
+Yet, they don’t understand things like others’ feelings, morals, compassion, two-way conversation, and compromise when we think they do.
+We are the ones going to spend our whole lives frustrated.

-- Heal any wounds, if you fear being cheated on, remember narcissists use that against you, when you find a good person they wouldn’t hurt you In that way, if they use the children against you, keep everything via email or messages and keep a diary of the children’s behaviour, keep copy’s, if they bring the children back late, do not react, that’s why they’ve done it if they let them down have back up plans, do not let the narcissist know, if they know they are hurting you through the children they will focus your time and energy on the children.
-If you have to go no contact for safeguarding issues, you’ll have healed yourself, have evidence, and you will make it through any court process, just focus on best interests of the children at all times.
+- Heal any wounds.
+If you fear being cheated on, remember narcissists use that against you.
+When you find a good person, they won’t hurt you.
+In that way, if they use the children against you, keep everything via email or messages and keep a diary of the children’s behaviour, keep copies, if they bring the children back late, do not react, that’s why they’ve done it if they let them down have back up plans, do not let the narcissist know if they know they are hurting you through the children they will focus your time and energy on the children.
+If you have to go no contact for safeguarding issues, you’ll have healed yourself, have evidence, and you will make it through any court process; just focus on the best interests of the children at all times.

-- Learn the patterns they cycle around to get reactions from you, from pity plays, apologies, threats, rage, watch and learn, observe their behaviour, don’t absorb their toxins.
-Then stop focusing on the narcissist and focus on you, if you break a bone.
-You don’t spend six weeks focusing on how you broke it, and still, use it and live in that pain.
-You seek help to get it fixed you deal with the break before anything else.
+- Learn the patterns they cycle around to get reactions from you, from pity plays, apologies, threats, rage, watch and learn, observe their behaviour, and don’t absorb their toxins.
+Then stop focusing on the narcissist and focus on yourself if you break a bone.
+You don’t spend six weeks focusing on how you broke it and still use it and live in that pain.
+You seek help to get it fixed; you deal with the break before anything else.

-- Releasing, your anger and resentment, towards them and towards yourself, it’s in the past now, and your present no longer needs it, if they come at you, by all means, scream it out, shout it out, talk to someone who understands, just never direct it to the narcissist they want and need your reactions, you want and need to heal and become free.
+- Releasing and letting of any anger and resentment that you might hold towards them or towards yourself, it’s in the past now.
+Your present no longer needs it; if they come at you, by all means, scream it out, shout it out, talk to someone who understands, just never direct it to the narcissist they want and need your reactions.
+You want and need to heal and become free.

-Working on your healing, new dreams, a new thought process, will give you a much calmer more peaceful life, hopefully, the narcissist will realise they’re not getting what they want from you and leave you alone, yet when they do come at you, it’ll no longer affect you once you’re healed.
+Working on your healing, new dreams, and a new thought process will give you a much calmer, more peaceful life; hopefully, the narcissist will realise they’re not getting what they want from you and leave you alone, yet when they do come at you, it’ll no longer affect you once you’re healed.